initialisation : Java Glossary

 initialisation

 Java automatically initialises all non-local variables with a default value, i.e. 0 or null, even chars.
-However Java does not automatically initialise local variables, though it will initialise any arrays or objects newly created to be stored in local variables.
+However, Java does not automatically initialise local variables, though it will initialise any arrays or objects newly created to be stored in local variables.
 The Java compiler is clever.
 If you forget to initialise when it is required, it will tell you at compile time.
 You never need to worry about inadvertently accessing uninitialised variables.
 Java always protects you from your folly.
 When you create an array of objects, Java automatically initialises all the slots to null, for both singly and doubly dimensioned arrays e.g. String [ ] or String [ ] [ ].
 It does not create a new object for each slot.

-There are three kinds of variable, local, instance (one member per object), and static (one per class).
+There are three kinds of variable, local, instance (one value per object) and static (one per class).
 When you first use a class, its class variables are initialised.
 When you first use a new SomeConstructor, the object’s instance variables are initialised.
 There is no automatic initialisation for local variables.
 Usually you initialise them inline.
 Here is the order in which the six types of initialisation are applied.
 The types of initialisation near the top of the table are applied first.

 Various Ways To Initialise the Three Kinds of variables